2016 Angola and DR Congo yellow fever outbreak: Spread to neighboring African countries

 ProMED mail reported that as of 3 Aug 2016, 193 cases of yellow fever were suspected in the Republic of the Congo, with 4 cases having tested positive for yellow fever IgM.
-Further proliferation of the mosquito vector had been expected with the advent of the rainy season, which can begin before the end of September.

 Spread to China via air travel

 On 13 March 2016, the Chinese government confirmed that a 32-year-old male Chinese citizen who had been in Angola had developed yellow fever on return.
 The case was the first imported yellow fever case in China in history.
 Yellow fever has never appeared in Asia even though the mosquito vector is present.
 Additional cases were later reported in people who first had symptoms while in Luanda.
 ProMED-mail moderator Jack Woodall warned that "spread could make the Ebola and Zika epidemics look like picnics in the park!" and that "international action should start now."
 Chinese authorities strengthened thermal imaging at airports to detect passengers with elevated body temperatures.
 A Chinese medical team deployed to Angola vaccinated 120 Chinese nationals as part of epidemic research.
 More than 250,000 Chinese nationals live in Angola.
 On 8 April 2016, ten North Korean workers in Angola were reported to have died of yellow fever.

 On 25 March 2016, a case was reported in Fujian Province, in a woman who returned from Angola on 12 March.
 Fujian is within the predicted distribution of Aedes aegypti, the mosquito that transmits the yellow fever virus to humans.
 Mosquito-borne diseases can become endemic in a new geographic area when local mosquitoes become infected by feeding on an imported case.
 Between 18 March and 22 April, the WHO was notified of 11 imported cases in China.
 Officials in Asia were concerned about the threat of yellow fever.